saraedum/standardese/news/model.rst

   * `standardese::model`: the internal representation of both parsed comments, output document outlines and markup; this combines some of the things that used to be in `standardese::comment` and `standardese::markup`.
-  * `standardese::transformation`: transformations that modify documents, e.g.,
+  * `standardese::transformer`: transformers that modify documents, e.g.,
     to generate a code synopsis for every entity.
   * `standardese::output_generator`: emitters that write documents out to output files in various formats such as MarkDown.